 UKCEH Bangor, Environment Centre Wales, Deiniol Road, Bangor, Gwynedd, LL57 2UW, Wales, UK.
 Location map & travel directions

-UKCEH Lancaster tbc (subject to demand)
+UKCEH Lancaster on request (subject to enough expressions of interest)

 One-day course (Beginner or Advanced):